1995parham/github-do-not-ban-us/README.md

 Eventually, we are hoping that GitHub's team:

-- let us download our private repositories and also make them public (setting control).
+- Let us download our private repositories and also make them public (setting control).
+   - **UPDATE:** It is possible now to make private repositories public.
-- change their restriction policies to not limiting users based on their Nationality.
+- Change their restriction policies to not limiting users based on their Nationality.
-- announce their decision publicly and apologize for making this situation (like what slack did before in the same situation: https://slackhq.com/an-apology-and-an-update).
+- Cnnounce their decision publicly and apologize for making this situation (like what slack did before in the same situation: https://slackhq.com/an-apology-and-an-update).

 ## Open-source projects made by Iranian developers